gtsambos/gtsambos.github.io/index.md

 - Git
 - TikZ

-with particular proficiencies in scientific and statistical computing and data visualisation.
+with particular proficiencies in scientific and statistical computing, data visualization and mathematical typesetting.